 by John Steinberger | February 9, 2019 4:12 pm

 The 350 guests at the second annual Charleston County Republican Party Black History Month banquet received a recurring message of racial unity and cohesion at The Citadel Alumni Center Friday.
 The event was headlined by Senator Tim Scott and included closing remarks by Emanuel AME Pastor Eric Manning.
+Rose Dillion, a student at Charleston County School of the Arts, sang the national anthem.
 The event was hosted by The Citadel Republican Society.

 In opening remarks, Charleston County GOP 1st Vice Chair Maurice Washington remarked, “Today, we celebrate the vital role of African-American people in our country.
 We should celebrate the diversity and commonality of our country and its people.”

 Scott said, “Every once in awhile, we should speak about the progress we have made in race relations.”
 He cited the cohesion in the Charleston community in the wake of the mass murder involving Emanuel AME Pastor Clementa Pinckney and eight other parishioners during a bible study session in 2015.
 Scott also encouraged an open discussion about the sanctity of human life.
 He said, “We need to be equally concerned about the health of a 20-week-old child as we are with one 20 weeks into the womb.”
 He blasted Virginia Governor Ralph Northam for his explicit support for late-term abortion and even infanticide.